vuex-orm/vuex-orm/README.md

 Cool right?
 To get to know more about Vuex ORM, please [see the documentation](https://vuex-orm.gitbooks.io/vuex-orm)

+## Plugins

+Vuex ORM can be extended via a plugin to add additional features.
+Here is the list of available plugins.

+- [plugin-search](https://github.com/vuex-orm/plugin-search) – The plugin adds a `search()` method to the vuex-orm query methods to easily filter matched records using fuzzy search logic from the [Fuse.js](http://fusejs.io) library.

 ## Contribution

 We are excited that you are interested in contributing to Vuex ORM!
 Anything from raising an issue, submitting an idea of a new feature, or making a pull request is welcome!